benders5e/benders5e/earthbender.md

 When you reach 6th level, you learn to synchronize your control of earth with your movement.
 As a bonus action while you are moving over earth, you can concentrate on traveling quickly, doubling your speed.

 ### Expansion and Compaction
 At 6th level, your control increases.
-You are now able to compact or expand earth of the volume and range that you can bend.
+You are now able to compact or expand earth of the weight and range that you can bend as a bonus action.
+Each compaction increases the material's AC by 1 (to a maximum of 19), while each expansion decreases the AC by 1 (see the Quick Conversions table on pg.
+1).
+As a consequence, you can now tunnel underground without having to deposit the removed earth elsewhere.

 You also learn to bend earth-based materials such as mud, coal, gems, crystals, meteorites, and jennamite ("creeping crystal").

-As a consequence, you can now tunnel underground without having to deposit the removed earth elsewhere.

 ### Earth Reflex
 Starting at 9th level, you gain one of the following abilities of your choice: